 What is the geospatial distribution of public companies in the US like?

-What kinds of connections exist between public companies, and can these connections be correlated to stock prices?
+What kinds of connections exist between public companies, and can these connections be correlated to the scale of companies (in terms of market cap, # of employees and revenue) and the industry of them?

-Are connections between companies regional?
+Are connections (in terms of board member transitioning) between companies regional?

 If board members leave their positions, do they tend to stick around and accept a new job in the same region?
 Do they prefer to stay in the same industry?

-Is the past education (or lack thereof) of big company board members indicative or predictive of their respective industrial sectors?
+Is the past education (or lack thereof) of big company board members indicative or predictive of their respective companies or industrial sectors?
+In other words, does a certain university contribute more to a certain company or industry?

 Does a company (or an industry) have an inclination to recruit board members with certain education background?